Skip to content

 • Total hours logged (prominently displayed)

-• Top projects — a bar chart of the projects you spent the most time on
+• Top projects — a small bar chart of the projects you spent the most time on

 New Requests

 Shows portfolio requests created within a recent period.
-Each request shows the name, requester, creation date, and a priority badge if the priority score is above 80.
+Each request shows the name, requester, creation date, and a High badge when the priority score is above 80.

 Requires: portfolio_requests:reader

-Click the Settings icon (gear) in the top-right area of the dashboard to open the settings dialog.
+Click the Settings icon (gear) in the dashboard header to open the dashboard settings dialog.

 From here you can: